S1.E5.Shoe_Horn

 “Really is a wonder how this place was never shut down by the health or fire department…” Wes murmured and went up to get the guy’s attention.

-The consoles were on the top shelf, out of the reach of the young ones, and Jace still hardly believed that they could be rented out.
-It was a bizarre idea.
+The consoles were on the top shelf, out of the reach of the young ones, and Jace still hardly believed that they could be rented out; it was a bizarre idea.
 Did kids actually borrow systems instead of owning them?
 What did they do, take them out on weekends?
 At what point were they wasting money by renting them instead of begging their parents for that next big birthday present?
 After he unwrapped his Xbox and Nintendo Switch, they had never left his house—despite the latter having been designed as a portable hybrid.
 He saw them as precious gateways, like how Wes viewed his own collection of old systems, some of which were now current and rentable from this very store.

 Jace gave up on life’s bigger questions and meandered over to the action section, currently empty but packed with deliciously cheesy B-flicks.
 Jean-Claude Van Damme’s name must’ve been printed on half the boxes.
 And one of his movies’ titles jumped out.
 Timecop, from 1994.
 He picked it up and read the back cover’s summary, and the idea of a time traveling muscular police officer protecting the continuum got him thinking.
-He looked over at his uncle, still filling out paper work at the counter, and considered if it was worth bringing up.
+He looked over at his uncle, still filling out paperwork at the counter, and considered if it was worth bringing up.
 When he looked back down, the tape had returned to its spot.

 “I dunno,” Scott said with a laugh.
 “I don’t plan that far ahead.”

-“Anyway, I was hoping to rent a couple consoles and maybe, three or four games for each of them.
+“I’m shocked.
+Anyway, I was hoping to rent a couple consoles, and three or four games for both of them.
 You got a Super Nintendo and Genesis in stock, I’m hoping.”

 “That’s called stealing.
 Scott.”